Types of Concrete Blocks used in Construction Industry

 Paving blocks are commonly used as a decorative method of creating pavement.
 Paving blocks are just a rectangular or square box which is made up of reinforced concrete.

-Such type of blocks is used in parks, walk aways, and in parking areas.
+Such blocks are used in parks, walkways, and parking areas.

 Concrete Stretcher Blocks